 Choosing a topic

 Before you start writing, you need to choose your topic.
 Then, take some time and think about what kind of experience or insight in life makes your essay different from everyone else’s.
-If there are quotes that inspire you, then it will be easier for you to write about it; them to inspire your essay.
+If there are quotes that inspire you, then it will be easier for you to write about it; then to inspire your essay.
 There is no limit on how many quotes you can use, especially with the help of a do my essay for me.

 Choosing your quotes